juanbracho/UT_Module23/readme.md

 • Mean Squared Error (MSE):

-	 • Definition:
+Definition:

-	   Measures the average squared difference between actual and predicted values.
+• Measures the average squared difference between actual and predicted values.

-	 • Significance:
+Significance:

 • Penalizes larger errors more heavily, making it useful for identifying models that struggle with significant deviations.

 • Lower MSE indicates better predictive accuracy.

-	 • Root Mean Squared Error (RMSE):
+Root Mean Squared Error (RMSE):

-	  • Definition:
+Definition:

 • The square root of the Mean Squared Error, providing an error measure in the same units as the target variable.

-	  • Significance:
+Significance:

 • More interpretable than MSE because it is expressed in the same units as stock prices.

 • Lower RMSE reflects higher accuracy and minimal large errors.

-	• Mean Absolute Error (MAE):
+Mean Absolute Error (MAE):

-	 • Definition:
+ Definition:

 	  • The average absolute difference between actual and predicted values.